GLOBAL MARKETS-Equities hover near record highs as stimulus hopes build

 By David Randall

-NEW YORK, Dec 2 (Reuters) - World equity benchmarks hovered near record highs and the dollar remained near 2-1/2-year lows on Wednesday as investors weighed the first approval of a coronavirus vaccine and the prospects for more U.S. economic stimulus with disappointing American jobs data.
+NEW YORK, Dec 2 (Reuters) - World equity benchmarks hovered near record highs and the dollar hit fresh 2-1/2-year lows on Wednesday as investors weighed the first approval of a coronavirus vaccine and the prospects for more U.S. economic stimulus with disappointing American jobs data.

-Britain approved Pfizer's COVID-19 vaccine on Wednesday, jumping ahead of the United States and Europe to become the first country to do so for the newly developed treatment.
+Britain approved Pfizer Inc's COVID-19 vaccine on Wednesday, jumping ahead of the United States and Europe to become the first country to do so for the newly developed treatment.
 Inoculations should begin among the most vulnerable segments of its population early next week.

 U.S. health officials have announced plans to start vaccinating Americans as early as mid-December, once regulatory approvals are in place.